-Keep feet, legs, hands and arms inside vehicle at all times.
+Keep both feet, legs, hands and arms inside vehicle at all times.

-Avoid driving on terrain that is too rough for your vehicle's capabilities and your driving skills.
+Avoid driving on terrain that is too rough for the vehicle's capabilities and your driving skills.

-Before you drive in the reverse direction, make sure the area behind the vehicle is clear.
+Before driving in the reverse direction, make sure the area behind the vehicle is clear.
 Accelerate slowly and avoid making sharp turns.

-Make sure the direction selector is in the correct position before you press the accelerator pedal.
+Make sure the direction selector is in the correct position before pressing the accelerator pedal.